 Washington Dulles International Airport (IAD): Five Guys

-Concourses A and B This one just slipped into the “best of” rankings on account of the hometown affiliation.
-While Five Guys now has more than 1,000 locations in the U.S. and Canada, its roots are in the DC metro area.
+Concourses A and B: While Five Guys now has more than 1,000 locations in the U.S. and Canada, its roots are in the DC metro area.
 On top of that, Five Guys is a better-than-average choice in terms of the quality of ingredients and slightly more wholesome preparation methods (fresh ground beef, fries cooked in pure, cholesterol-free peanut oil, nothing frozen) so it’s a step up from your standard fast food.
 Finally, and this is the clincher, a standard burger comes with two patties.

-What to Order: Bacon burger with lettuce, tomato, ketchup, grilled onion, jalapenos and hot sauce… with a side of cajun fries of course.
+What to Order: Bacon burger with lettuce, tomato, ketchup, grilled onion, jalapeños and hot sauce.
+And a side of cajun fries, of course.